spreadsheetimporter/ui5-cc-spreadsheetimporter/packages/ui5-cc-spreadsheetimporter/README.md

 The control will submit not the file, but just the data from the Spreadsheet File.
 The integration of the control is designed to be as simple as possible and, in the best case, requires no configuration.

-The aim is to support as many Fiori Scenarios and UI5 Versions as possibile.
+The aim is to support as many Fiori Scenarios and UI5 Versions as possible.
 See here for all currently [supported Versions](https://docs.spreadsheet-importer.com/pages/SupportVersions/).

 ![Spreadsheet Upload Dialog](/images/SpreadsheetUploadDialog.png "Spreadsheet Upload Dialog")